Everyones Recovery Is Their Own

 The last time I called your name in vain

-Now with each new day I feel my faith grow stronger
+With each new day I feel my faith grow stronger

 As I strive to hold on a little bit longer,